 Astragalus is deemed to be so effective that it is now considered an official drug in the modern Pharmacopoeia of the People’s Republic of China.
 In the Western world, however, there is still insufficient clinical evidence on the medicinal benefits of Astragalus to influence the outcome of human diseases despite the sheer volume of pharmacological studies related to the plant.
 Nevertheless, it is slowly taking its ground as a supplement with its immunostimulant, antioxidative, cardioprotective, anti-inflammatory, antiviral, and stem cell stimulating properties.

-Astragalus is a name of a plant genus with more than 2000 species.
+Astragalus is the name of a plant genus with more than 2000 species.
 Among these, Astragalus membranaceus and Astragalus mongholicus are the most popularly used species for medicinal purposes.
-Other types of Astragalus contain notrotoxins and are not suitable for human consumption.
+Other types of Astragalus contain neurotoxins and are not suitable for human consumption.
 The root of Astragalus is harvested from plants that are about four to five years old and is sold as dried slices, powder, shavings, whole root, shredded root, capsules, liquid extracts, tincture, and injectable forms.

 There are more than 200 active constituents identified in the Astragalus species studied in the last few decades.
 The chemical components of various Astragalus types are highly uniform and mainly comprised of terpenoids, flavonoids, and polysaccharides called astragalans.
 Astragalus is also made up of various forms of saponins that show very interesting biological properties.
 The amounts of each component depend on the size, age, and growing conditions of the root.

-Many species of Astragalus have been proved to be rich in cycloartane-type saponins that help regulate cholesterol, protect the heart, fight depression, boost the immune system, and suppress tumor growth.
+Many species of Astragalus have been proven to be rich in cycloartane-type saponins that help regulate cholesterol, protect the heart, fight depression, boost the immune system, and suppress tumor growth.
 Astragalus also has oleanane-type saponins.

 Astragalus, just like many other herbs, is a rich source of flavonoids.
 Flavonoids are plant metabolites that help in detoxifying the body while also keeping heart diseases and viruses at bay.
 Flavonoids also provide benefits through cell signaling.